Quick Photo Reference: Salamanders of Vermont

 Identifying animals is often easier with photo references.
 Photos can help you limit possible identifications to just one or two likely species.

-Click or tap to see reference photos for each group of snakes.
-The groups are based on visual similarities between animals, and are not a biological classification.
-Adults and juveniles are grouped separately.
+Click or tap to see reference photos for each group of salamanders.
+The groups are based on relative sizes of the species, and are not a biological classification.

 Four-toed Salamander, Eastern Red-backed Salamander, Northern Two-lined Salamander

 These salamanders are generally thinner than a pencil and less than 4 inches in length.
-Click an image to enlarge it.
+Click or tap an image to enlarge it.

 Eastern Newt, Northern Dusky Salamander, Blue-spotted Salamander

 These salamanders are generally thicker than a pencil and 4.5 to 5 inches in length.
-Click an image to enlarge it.
+Click or tap an image to enlarge it.

 Spotted Salamander, Spring Salamander, Jefferson Salamander, and Jefferson/Blue-spotted Salamander hybrids

 These animals are about as thick as a magic marker, and 6 to 8 inches in length.
-Click an image to enlarge it.
+Click or tap an image to enlarge it.

 Mudpuppy

 These animals are thicker than a garden hose when adult, and 12 to 14 inches in length.
-Click an image to enlarge it.
+Click or tap an image to enlarge it.

 This information is also available as a downloadable PDF.